The Mathematical Sciences Department uses a number of different software packages in its various course offerings:

 Computer Algebra Systems and Number Crunching Based Software

-The three leading computer algebra systems are Maple V, Mathematica (from Wolfram Research Institute), and MACSYMA.
-We have a university site license for Maple while a few individual licensed users of Mathematica exist across campus.
+The two leading computer algebra systems are Maple and Mathematica (from Wolfram Research Institute).
+We have an unlimited university site license for Maple and a limited site license for Mathematica.
 Engineering uses two numerical mathematics packages with limited symbolic tools: MATLAB (MATrix LABoratory) from MATH WORKS used primarily by Electrical and Computer Engineering, and MathCad (from MATH SOFT) used more by the remaining engineering departments.

 Maple has worksheet files (.ms before Release 4, .mws after, also .mw files beginning with Release 8) which include text regions, input command regions, and output graphics, numerics and symbolic results acts as a wordprocessor for the text regions since release 4.
 Mathematica has notebook files (.m).
 MATLAB has command and text filled script files (.mat) but require execution to see the popup graphics (their notebook files which combine output with the commands use MS-Word as a viewer).
 MathCad is a combination wordprocessor/grapher/super calculator with reportlike files that don't seem to have a name (.mcd).
 MathCad has access to some symbolic calculations using a Maple engine.